 David has strong business experience complemented by technical knowledge.
-He is a pioneer of the process of business design, where entrepreneurship is tackled from a design perspective by identifying market opportunities and coming up with ideas & plans for businesses & products.
+He is a pioneer of the process of business design, where entrepreneurship is tackled from a design perspective by identifying market opportunities and coming up with ideas and plans for businesses and products.

 Foster & Partners

 - Debunking the Low Balance Sheet Myth March 23, 2016 - Anthemis Group and Temenos, the market leading software solutions provider for the financial services sector, joined forces to investigate the assertion that the internet has shaken up the supply chain and allowed for the emergence of balance-sheet-light, distribution-only ...

 - Venture Design and the Anthemis Foundry October 16, 2015 - The importance of ecosystems above all, and first steps to enter them.
 Not just another incubator Creating an incubator within many companies, today, is no more news than creating a marketing department is.
 In fact for our ...